colinlear/ExtJS-3.x-Multiselect---Drag-Drop-Tree/README.md

 ExtJS 4.x provides multiple selection, and functional drag and drop.
 It still has considerable bugs which don't seem to be getting fixed.

+See [this project](https://github.com/colinlear/ExtJS-4.x-Tree-Drag-and-Drop-Fix "ExtJS 4.x Tree Fixes: Drag and Drop") for some basic fixes.